swatson-cegid/CEGID-PVH/README.md

 ---

-## 🚀 Purpose of This POC
+## 🚀 Purpose of This POC/Template

 Many POS platforms need to embed or load external web experiences in order to enhance workflows—e.g., importing orders or add-on transactions from a vendor site.

-This POC demonstrates:
+This POC/Template demonstrates:

 * Serving a simple static website from GitHub Pages or AWS.
 * Displaying a list of orders.